meredithspalmer/NatGeo-AI/MegaDetector.md

 ### Image Recognition: Detectors vs. Classifiers

 MegaDetector is **not** an image classifier!
 When you run MegaDetector, you will not learn what type of animal is present in your camera trap image.
-Rather, MegaDetector is what we call an image *detector*, which tells you whether there is a thing in the image and where it is.
+Rather, MegaDetector is a kind of AI that we call an image *detector*, which tells you whether there is a thing in the image and where it is.

 From Saul Greenberg's [Timelapse Image Recognition Guide](https://saul.cpsc.ucalgary.ca/timelapse/uploads/Guides/TimelapseImageRecognitionGuide.pdf):